By Jason Penman, Head of Balance Sheet Management, NatWest Markets

 Within balance sheet and capital management the focus continues to be on optimisation and ensuring we maximise returns, at the same time ensuring the business is resilient in stress conditions

-What, for you, are the benefits of attending a conference like Risk EMEA 2019 and what can attendees expect to learn from your session?
+What, for you, are the benefits of attending a conference like Risk EMEA 2019 and what have attendees learnt from your session?

 Without doubt the ability to mix with other industry practitioners and experts to discuss issues ranging from future state planning & optimisation to resolution planning, understand how other institutions are approaching problems and change.

-In the session I would hope attendees can gain an insight into the potential to use recovery and resolution requirements to understand the business and push this thinking upstream into business decision making.
+In the session, attendees gained an insight into the potential to use recovery and resolution requirements to understand the business and push this thinking upstream into business decision making.

 Without giving too much away, how has the regulation surrounding recovery & resolution planning evolved?